Rhonda McDonda

 The song starts, and it is clearly Stand By Me,

-but it is Demeter Joe singing
+but it is Demita Joe

 an answer song to Stand By Me about how she's going to be there if he does stand by her.
-Because it's not that Benny King made the mistake, classic mistake, when your song is phrased as a question.
+Because it's not that

-Yeah, will you stand by me?
-Oh, yeah.
-I think I'm going to do an answer song about whether or not I'm going to stand by me.
+I think I'm going to do an answer song about whether or not I'm going to stand by you.
+You know what?
+That's a great song.

+Yeah.
 Stand by me is a great song.

-Antonia Joe's I'll Be There, not as great.
+And Damita Joe's I'll Be There, not as great.
 It's the same melody.

 You're hating today.
 I'm a true hater.